Table of Contents

 What is Python Keywords ?

-In Python, keywords are reversed word that means you can not use keyword name as variable name and function name as well as identifier name.
-Python provide 33 various type of keywords which are used in different works.
+In Python, keywords are reversed words which means you can not use keyword name as the variable name and function name as well as identifier name.
+Python provides 33 various types of keywords that are used in different works.

-Python keywords are case sensitive.
-In this python keywords tutorial we will see all the python keyword one by one with brief description and example.
+Python keywords are case-sensitive.
+In this python keywords tutorial, we will see all the python keywords one by one with brief descriptions and examples.

 How to get Python Keywords ?